singhameek/ValnOS/README.md

 Features:
--Draggable and closable windows
+- Draggable and closable windows
--Auto-focus between multiple windows
+- Auto-focus between multiple windows
--Live top bar with time and date that pulls the information from the device running the webOS -Desktop Icons
+- Live top bar with time and date that pulls the information from the device running the webOS
+- Desktop Icons

 Extra feature beyond guide: date implementation